Astoria–Ditmars Boulevard station: Station layout

-The 2018 artwork at this station is Urban Idyll by painter Elisabeth Condon.
+As part of the MTA Arts & Design program, Elisabeth Condon created an artwork for the station, titled Urban Idyll, which was installed in 2018.
 It consists of laminated glass windows with a Tree of Life theme.

 Exits

 The station's only mezzanine is a station house beneath the tracks and platforms.
 Two double-wide staircases from the platform go down to their own bank of turnstiles with a token booth in the middle.
 Outside fare control, there are four staircases, two going down to the west side of 31st Street between Ditmars Boulevard and 23rd Avenue and two going down to the east side.
 The east side of the station house has a short, enclosed pedestrian bridge that leads to the Ditmars Plaza Mini Mall, located on the second floor of the adjacent Garry Building.
 This mall has a staircase to the street, providing another entrance to the station.

 Provisions for proposed extensions

 There was a proposed, but never-built, extension of the line toward Bayside and possibly LaGuardia Airport.

 In 1998, an extension of the BMT Astoria Line to LaGuardia Airport was planned as part of a $1.2 billion package to provide access to the New York City airports with funding from the MTA, the Port Authority and the city.
 The preferred route would have extended the Astoria Line along 31st Street north onto Con Edison’s property at the edge of Astoria and then east along 19th Avenue to the Marine Air Terminal.
 The MTA also considered an eastward extension along Ditmars Boulevard, and a plan to reroute LaGuardia-bound trains from Queensboro Plaza through the Sunnyside rail yard and along the eastern edge of St. Michael’s Cemetery to elevated tracks parallel to the Grand Central Parkway.
 A fourth route was to have trains turn east via Astoria Boulevard.
 All of the options would have new elevated sections built. $645 million for the LaGuardia extension was included in the MTA’s 2000-2004 Five-Year Capital Plan, and in late 2002, Mayor Bloomberg supported the extension.
 These options were studied in the LaGuardia Airport Subway Access Study.
 Community opposition was strong and therefore the plan was canceled in July 2003.
 After the AirTrain LaGuardia people mover, which would have run to Mets–Willets Point, was canceled in 2023, a panel of three transportation experts recommended that the Port Authority of New York and New Jersey operate a shuttle bus route from the airport to the Astoria–Ditmars Boulevard station.

 The Regional Plan Association, in its Fourth Plan in 2017, anticipated that the population of Astoria would quickly grow over the next three decades, and so called for the Astoria Line to be extended to a new storage yard at Ditmars Boulevard and 20th Street, which would provide added capacity.
 In addition, a new station at 21st Avenue and 20th Street would improve access for the currently underserved but dense northwest parts of Astoria.